Order Online

 ...
 "I WENT TO LUNCH - WYANDOTTE"

-We offer the walk up window, delivery and catering.
+We offer pick up's, delivery and catering.
 Consider strolling through Wyandotte and coming to order a sub, soda pop and chips.
-Take it with you or sit in the city center park and view the downtown.

 Big Decision … How Many Layers of Meats and Cheeses

-Next Decision … Regular Submarine Dressing or Spicy Hot Dressing (HOT + .50 )
+Next Choice ...
+Regular Submarine Dressing or Spicy Hot Dressing (HOT + .50)

-Submarine sandwiches are made using a variety of Italian meat including Hard Salami, Mortadella, Smoked Ham and Capicola, provolone cheese, lettuce, tomatoes, onions and our homemade dressing.
-We also stock Turkey, Roast Beef and more depending on the day.
-A variety of Cheeses depending on the day as well.
+Italian Submarine Sandwiches are made using a variety of Italian meats including Hard Salami, Smoked Ham and Capicola, with provolone cheese, and topped with lettuce, tomatoes, onions and our homemade dressing.
+We also offer Turkey, Roast Beef, Bologna, Tuna Salad and more!
+Our variety of Cheeses include Provolone, Swiss, Cheddar and American.

 8 Inch submarine made with our expertise.